 Figure 7-2.
-Illustration of a typical LFG sample data set.
-The plot depicts ranges of the 10th to 90th percentile quarterly averages and median values for available Los Angeles and Ventura County NMOC data from 2005 to 2009; concentrations determined from the December 29, 2009, samples collected at the Sunshine Canyon Landfill ("Berm") and Van Gogh School ("VG") sites; MDL; and chronic cancer risk and noncancer benchmarks.
-If data are not shown, the compounds were not detected.
+Ranges of the 10th to 90th percentile quarterly averages and median values for Los Angeles and Ventura County NMOC data from 2008 through 2010, as available.
+Concentrations determined from the February 3, 2012, samples collected at the Landfill site (BERM) and the Community site at Van Gogh Elementary School site (VG); MDLs; chronic cancer risk; and chronic noncancer hazard levels.
+Any data not shown were not detected by the analytical laboratory.
+Data below the MDL that were reported are shown.